Arfs6/Arfs6.github.io/_posts/2023-10-26-are-you-blind.md

 category: blind
 excerpt: I get asked this question often.
 The two times that stick out are
 ---
-I get asked this question often, The two times that stick out are:
+I often get asked this question, and two instances stand out:

 - This one was when i was in secondary school (or high school).
 I and my friends were going somewhere on foot, and they stopped to buy something.
 As usuall, my white cane was with one of them.
 Seeing that I know the road and I am already on a pavement (walkway), I decided to continue walking without a guide.
 A couple of steps later, I bumped into  someone.
 His first reaction was:
     > Are you blind?